Newton, Iowa: "Newton's future" and the rebound after Maytag

 After Maytag announced its departure, community leaders and City administration worked together to develop a plan to diversify Newton's economy.
 After the Maytag plant closed, unemployment skyrocketed—rising to almost 10%.
 In 2010, Jasper County had the highest unemployment rate of Iowa's 99 counties at 8.2%.
 However, in the following years, the unemployment rate dropped considerably—down to 5.4% in 2013.
 More impressively, Newton's population did not drop following the departure of Maytag.
 Newton has had a steady population of about 15,000 since the 1960s.

-Between 2007 and 2017, thirteen new companies have located here and have created over 2,000 new jobs.
-The following companies have started in or moved to Newton: Underwriter's Laboratory, Trinity Structural Towers, TPI Composites, Aueron, Walter G. Anderson, the Iowa Speedway, Health Enterprises, Engineered Plastics Company, Pact Manufacturing, Advanced Wheel Sales, and Hawkeye Stages.
+Between 2007 and 2017, the following companies started in or moved to Newton: Underwriter's Laboratory, Trinity Structural Towers, TPI Composites, Aureon, Walter G. Anderson, the Iowa Speedway, Health Enterprises, Engineered Plastics Company, Pact Manufacturing, Advanced Wheel Sales, and Hawkeye Stages.

-Phoenix Investors LLC, out of Milwaukee, acquired the former Maytag Manufacturing buildings in 2015 and have been making the space tenant ready by investing in improvements.
-The 1.8 million square foot facility is now 60 percent occupied.

-Des Moines Area Community College (DMACC) is the owner of the former Maytag corporate campus, now known as Legacy Plaza, after receiving the buildings as a gift in the fall of 2016 from Reza Kargarzadeh.
-Legacy Plaza contains eight buildings dating back to the early 1900s.
-DMACC has been upgrading parts of the campus and is leasing space in this facility located just two blocks from Newton's downtown square.
-Current tenants include Compass Mortgage, DMACC Business Resources, Thombert, Aureon, Numbers and Letters, Gezellig Brewing Company, The Cellar Peanut Pub, CIRAS, Iowa Lean Consortium, Aerocare, Sequoia Fitness and Edward Jones.
+Legacy Plaza, the former Maytag corporate campus, contains eight buildings dating back to the early 1900s.
+The site was donated to Des Moines Area Community College (DMACC) by Reza Kargarzadeh in 2016.
+Some of the space is leased; current tenants include Compass Mortgage, DMACC Business Resources, Thombert, Aureon, Gezellig Brewing Company, Murph & Mary's Pub, CIRAS, Iowa Lean Consortium, Aerocare, MCG and Edward Jones.

 Green manufacturing and sustainability

 One of the industrial sectors Newton has attracted in recent years is green manufacturing.
 In December 2007, TPI Composites announced plans to open a plant to manufacture massive wind turbine blades, which are now in production.
 Today, TPI Composites employs over 1,100 people and has expanded its operations by 100,000 square feet as they began manufacturing composite bus bodies with Proterra.

 Additionally, Trinity Structural Towers, a company which manufactures wind turbine towers, opened in 2008.
 President Barack Obama visited the Trinity Structural Towers plant on April 22, 2009, that year's Earth Day.
 While at the factory in Newton, the President said that he traveled to the factory to usher in "a new era of energy exploration in America."

-Global Fiberglass has leased over 100,000 square feet in the former Maytag manufacturing plant.
-They plan to take down wind turbines across the Midwest that have been decommissioned and will grind up the fiberglass.

 Newton was awarded the National Sustainable Community of the Year Award (Small City Category) by Siemens and the US Chamber of Commerce in 2010 for its successful, pro-active approach to recovery.